 First and foremost, mobile

-Now, most people use their smartphones to access the internet and it's absolutely critical to optimize your landing page for mobile devices.
+Now, most people use their smartphones to access the internet and it's absolutely critical to optimize your website design and development for mobile devices.

 Sidenote: Google's search algorithm now favors mobile-friendly websites, so if your landing page isn't mobile-friendly, it will also hurt your search engine rankings.

 This isn't as important for landing pages since they are not usually optimized for search engines so much but it helps to illustrate the point.